Sterling near 10-mth high vs euro as debt crisis bites

 By Nia Williams

-LONDON, Dec 15 Sterling hovered close to its highest in nearly 10 months on Thursday and looked set to benefit from further signs that euro zone policymakers are struggling to tackle the region's debt crisis.
+LONDON, Dec 15 Sterling inched higher versus the euro on Thursday, hovering close to a near 10-month high hit in the previous session, and looked likely to benefit from any further signs that euro zone policymakers are struggling to tackle the region's debt crisis.

 The pound also strengthened versus the dollar, recouping some losses after hitting a two-month low on Wednesday.

-Traders cited demand for sterling from UK corporates repatriating ahead of the year end, which they said may be having a bigger impact due to current thin liquidity in the market.

-The euro was steady against the pound at 83.95 pence, just holding above Wednesday's trough when it sank to 83.72 pence, its lowest level since mid-February.
+The euro was down 0.1 percent against the pound at 83.81 pence, just holding above Wednesday's trough when it sank to 83.72 pence, its lowest level since mid-February.

 Traders said there was interest to sell into any rally but the single currency was likely to find strong support from corporate demand around 83.33 pence, equivalent to the 1.20 euro level in sterling/euro.